Raamakrishnan/UWP-Styles-Library/README.md

 ## License
 You can do whatever you want :D

 I will be very happy to know that I was of help to you.
-So, please tell me if you ever use this :)
+So, please tell let me know if you ever use this :)